cvent/lounge/README.md

 a single key is passed in.
 Default: `false`
 * `refIndexKeyPrefix` - reference lookup index document key prefix.
 The name of the index is appended to this.
 Default: `'$_ref_by_'`
-* `delimiter` - delimiter string used for concatenation in key expansion / generation. default: `'_'`
+* `delimiter` - delimiter string used for concatenation in reference document key expansion / generation. default: `'_'` This is prepended to the reference document key.
 * `waitForIndex` - When documents are saved, indexes are updated.
 We can wait for this operation to finish before returning from `save()`.
 Default: `false`